 - Comprehensive Research.
-The Division of Psychiatry at Children's National conducts research involving children and adolescents ages 6 to 17 with different conditions.
+Our team conducts research involving children and adolescents ages 6 to 17 with different conditions.
 Through these studies we can learn more about the factors involved in psychological and behavioral disorders and identify new treatment options and interventions for patients.
 To learn more about our current research and how to enroll your child in a clinical study, speak with your child’s doctor, nurse or a member of the care team.

 Conditions We Treat

 Psychiatric conditions we treat include:

 - Attention deficit hyperactivity disorder (ADHD)